KafuiEdem/bintu_app/README.md

 Open the cmd_app folder in the terminal and run the bintu.py file `./bintu.py`<br>

 ### Note that both the cmd and web are all written in pure python.

+## WEB
+In the web type, you run the APP in the browser, perform some setting by adding your api bearer token, than, you save it.<br>
+You then pest your mac address in the search box to see the device the mac address is map too.